 Not exactly.

-While AI might replace repetitive or rule-based tasks, it can’t fully take over roles that require emotional intelligence, creativity, or ethical judgment.
+AI might replace repetitive or rule-based tasks, but it can’t fully take over roles that require emotional intelligence, creativity, or ethical judgment.
 Think of teaching, therapy, journalism, or even marketing, jobs where human connection matters.

 How students can prepare

-- Focus on skills
+- Focus on skills AI can’t easily replicate: empathy, storytelling, leadership, adaptability.

 The students who adapt will be the ones writing the future job descriptions.